aeronjlugtu/soc-analyst-labs/sql-alert-investigation.md

 ### Step 1: Log Review
 - Reviewed web server logs to identify source and target IPs.
 - Observed multiple HTTP requests from the same external IP with suspicious URL patterns.
+- Used VirusTotal to verify that the Source IP is malicious.

 ### Step 2: Payload Analysis
 - Decoded URL-encoded payloads to inspect request parameters.